muratk3n/thirdwave/en/tweets/2020/week27d.md

 ---

-A generous rich person who wants to be taxed
+A generous rich guy who wants to be taxed?

 "@megangailey